Shopify/web-configs/docs/rules/jsx-no-hardcoded-content.md

-# Disallows hardcoded content in JSX. (jsx-no-hardcoded-content)
+# Disallow hardcoded content in JSX. (jsx-no-hardcoded-content)

 Many JSX components accept children and other properties that are intended for UI content.
 In an internationalized app, content is generally provided to these components through a translation function, not directly as strings.
 This rule enforces that components not accept harcoded literal content.